psychoinformatics-de/cbbs-imaging-docs/content/pages/index.rst

 - Milestone: Analysis pipelines [**IN PROGRESS**]

   - Support for BIDS-app compatible analysis implementations

-  - Upcoming event: coding sprint at BrainHack Magdeburg (May 2018)

   - Community demands (based on a survey):